ralphndr/Grid-optimization-problem/README.md

-# 🧩 Grid Game Project – ENSAE 1A Python Assignment
+# 🧩 Grid Game Project

 This repository contains a Python-based, object-oriented grid game developed as part of an ENSAE 1A programming assignment.
-The project explores fundamental programming concepts through a playable game that runs in the terminal and features autonomous players, game state management, and user interaction.
+The project explores fundamental programming concepts through a playable game that features several game modes and different ways of solving the grid.

 ---

 ## 🎮 Game Overview

-The game is played on a **grid of configurable size**, where several **players** (real or virtual) move across the cells according to specific rules.
-Players may encounter objects or events on the grid, and the goal of the game varies depending on the game mode chosen.
+  In this project, we tackle an optimization problem on a grid, where the objective is to find the optimal pairing of cells — that is, the pairing that minimizes the total score.
+The game takes place on a grid of size n × m, with n ≥ 1 and m ≥ 2.
+Each cell on the grid has two attributes: a color and a value.
+  In a second phase, we modify the rules of the game (how to appair the cells) and adapt the algorithms within the new rules.

+Regarding the game modes, artificial players are designed so as to strategically match cells based on these attributes to achieve the lowest possible score.

 **Key Features:**
-- Customizable grid size and number of players.
 - Turn-based movement system.
-- Object-oriented design with modular architecture.
-- Expandable rules and game logic (e.g., obstacles, scoring systems, etc.).
+- Expandable rules and game logic (e.g., scoring systems, pairing rules, ...).
+- 3 game modes : PVE, PVP and IA vs IA.
+- Several solving algorithms.
+- Pygame interface.

 ---